How Tariffs Could Help And Hurt The Solar Industry

 The vast majority of American solar jobs are not from making panels, but from installing them.
 There are also a host of ancillary companies that make wires, batteries, and electrical equipment.

-Chad Parsons is with Ecolibrium Solar, which makes racking for solar panels, and says he's noticing fewer orders.
+Chad Parsons, with Ecolibrium Solar, which makes racking for solar panels, and says he's noticing fewer orders.

 "I think the biggest challenge for us is not understanding what's going to happen," he says.
 That is "causing our customers to be concerned, to pull back on their orders."